It feels like a lifetime ago since I bought that one way ticket to Australia, and if I had to do it all over again, I’d do it exactly the same.

 I don’t like to travel to “do,” but rather to experience.
 A bucket list never stops growing, and rather than simply just being able to enjoy, you end up operating off of a checklist.

 25. Tip appropriately

 Research the local tipping customs and follow them.
 It’s respectful, and it contributes to the economy in a responsible way.
 If you come from a non-tipping culture, remember that your tip actually pays that person’s wage.
 If you can’t afford to cover the tip, you shouldn’t be eating or drinking there in the first place.

 It not only helps you to learn your surroundings, but you’ll stumble upon local gems that you otherwise wouldn’t have come across.
 Plus, getting lost and finding your way again is just plain fun.

 Don’t carry your own judgments into new experiences in new locales.
 There is often a lot that you don’t know or don’t understand, and your opinion may have been formulated entirely out of context or with a lack of knowledge.
 If you disagree with something, ask the hard questions, evaluate, and do your research.

 28. Vote with your dollar

 Especially when you travel, the way you spend your dollars are a direct vote in favor of whatever you’re purchasing.
-If you ride an elephant, you are voting in favor of animal cruelty.
+If you ride an elephant in Thailand, you are voting in favor of animal cruelty.
 If you buy local, you are supporting the local economy.
 Which would you prefer?